ArchiveBox/ArchiveBox/README.md

 for themselves and effectively archive content in a format that will survive being passed down to historians and archivists through many generations.

+*Read more:*

+- Why archiving the internet is important: *[On the Importance of Web Archiving](https://parameters.ssrc.org/2018/09/on-the-importance-of-web-archiving/)* blog post
+- Discover the web archiving community: [Community](https://github.com/pirate/ArchiveBox/wiki/Web-Archiving-Community) wiki page
+- Fine other archving projects on Github: [awesome-web-archiving](https://github.com/iipc/awesome-web-archiving) list
-*You can read more about [why web archiving is important](https://parameters.ssrc.org/2018/09/on-the-importance-of-web-archiving/), discover the [community](https://github.com/pirate/ArchiveBox/wiki/Web-Archiving-Community), or reach out to me on [Twitter](https://twitter.com/thesquashSH) for questions and comments.*
+- Or reach out to me for questions and comments: [@theSquashSH](https://twitter.com/thesquashSH)  on twitter

 # Screenshots